Ferries from

 England to Isle of Wight

 The duration of the ferry from England to Isle of Wight depends on a number of factors including the ferry company you're travelling with and the weather conditions at the time of sail.
-The duration of the England Isle of Wight ferry also varies between routes, with the Southampton to East Cowes ferry taking approximately 1 hour on average.
+The duration of the England Isle of Wight ferry also varies between routes.

-Longest England to Isle of Wight ferry time: 72 hours 28 minutes
+England to Isle of Wight ferry times vary between 10 minutes and 72 hours 28 minutes.

-The fastest ferry from England to Isle of Wight is the Southsea - Ryde route.
-This ferry is provided by Hovertravel and takes approximately 10 minutes.
+The fastest ferry from England to Isle of Wight is the Southsea to Ryde route.
+This ferry is provided by Hovertravel and takes around 10 minutes with an average price of £69.26.
+There are currently 15 daily and 102 weekly sailings on this ferry route.

 England to Isle of Wight ferry times can differ depending on the route you choose and which ferry company you're travelling with.
 The season you travel in can also affect the times, with more options usually available in the peak summer months.
 If you're travelling from England to Isle of Wight by boat, it's best to check the latest England to Isle of Wight ferry timetable before you book.